The case will decide whether the practice of female genital mutilation or "khatna" should be completely banned.

-The practice female genital mutilation (FGM) or female circumcision, more commonly known as ‘khatna’ involves the removal of either part or all of female genitalia with the aim of 'regulating female sexuality and moderating sexual desires'.
-It is widely practiced among the Dawoodi Bohra community, a sect of Shia Muslims.
+The practice of female genital mutilation (FGM) or female circumcision, more commonly known as ‘khatna’ involves the removal of either part or all of female genitalia.
+FGM aims to 'regulate female sexuality and moderate sexual desires'.
+In India it is widely practiced in the Dawoodi Bohra community, a sect of Shia Muslims.

-Sunita Tiwari, an advocate working on child rights and human rights, filed a public interest litigation petition asking the Court to direct the State to explicitly ban the practice of female genital mutilation.
-She has also asked that it be declared a non-bailable, cognizable and non-compoundable offence under the Indian Penal Code.
+Sunita Tiwari, an advocate working on child rights and human rights, has filed a public interest litigation petition.
+She sought the Court to: direct the State to explicitly ban FGM; declare FGM as a non-bailable, cognizable and non-compoundable offence under the Indian Penal Code, 1860.

-Whether the practice of female genital mutilation is discriminatory against woman and girls and does it violate Article 14 of the Constitution?
+1. Whether the practice of female genital mutilation violates the right to life and bodily autonomy of women and girls of the Dawoodi Bohra community and infringes Article 21 of the Constitution?

-Whether the practice of female genital mutilation violates the right to life and bodily autonomy of women and girls of the Dawoodi Bohra community and infringes Article 21 of the Constitution?
+2. Whether the practice of female genital mutilation is discriminatory against women and girls and does it violate Article 14 of the Constitution?

 3. Whether the practice of female genital mutilation violates the right to privacy of the girls on whom the procedure is performed without their consent?